software-assignments-spring2022/git-workflow-practice-xuyou1999/README.md

 ## Ruochen:
 This is also my feeling as I'm learning software engineering.
 There are always unheard technologies and it's hard to catch on.

+## Shrey:

+I can completely relate to this.
+I feel like when our parent's generation was entering the tech-scape, that it was much easier to keep up with new technologies, because there would be a few major developements each year that could be easily kept up with.
+Now, though, it is much harder since there are advancements across many industries and sectors that it feels easy to just get lost in it all.